bertramn/ansible-win-wrapper/README.md

 [defaults]
 host_key_ckecking = False
 [ssh_connection]
-# ControlMaster on cygwin OpenSSH does not work, so disable it
+# ControlMaster on cygwin OpenSSH does not work, must disable it
+# otherwise ansible will not be able to connect to the target host
 control_path = none
 ```